 The school has a charging policy, in accordance with the requirement of Section 110 of the Education Reform Act 1988 and Chapter 32 in the 2002 Education Act.
 The policy is annually agreed by Governors and applicable to all registered pupils.

 Parents are asked to make voluntary contributions to cover the cost of trips or visits to the school.
-The full policy can be found here or obtained from the school office or by .
+The full policy can be found in the policies section of our website.